Project Description and Background:

-The city of Boston stands to lose more than most if these policies continue.
-We are viewed around the world as a thought leader – a region at the cutting edge of entrepreneurship, technology, science, academics and medicine.
-Much of the pioneering work that happens here relies on the unique contributions of foreign-born residents.
-The city of Boston as well as many local institutions have publically condemned this Administration’s policies and the dangerous ideology they signal.
+Boston is viewed around the world as a thought leader – a region at the cutting edge of entrepreneurship, technology, science, academics and medicine.
+Much of the work that happens here, from the pioneering to the every-day, relies on the unique contributions of foreign-born residents.
+Many voices have publicly condemned the White House's nationalist agenda.
 But words alone quickly fade into the background.

-This project seeks to transform opposition into art - to emblazon our city with the portraits of immigrants, highlight their contributions and show the world that this city stands with them in solidarity.
-I believe the portraits are a beautiful and dignified response to a policy of fear and exclusion.
+This project seeks to transform opposition into art - to emblazon our city with the faces of immigrants, highlight their contributions and show the world that we stand with them in solidarity.
+I believe the portraits are a beautiful and dignified response to an intensifying climate of fear and exclusion.
 I believe the statement they make will encourage conversation, reassure the world of our humanity, raise public consciousness, and move the needle at a policy level.

 Linear Description of Work:

-Phase 1) Identify subjects – We will work with partner organizations to identify candidates for the projections.
+Phase 1) Identify subjects – We are working with partner organizations to identify candidates for the projections.
 Strong candidates will be legal residents and will embody one (or more) of the following:

 - Compelling personal narrative - (e.g. The Abdos, a Syrian family who fled Aleppo in 2013, after living for more than two weeks in the rubble of their bombed house, surviving on bread alone.)

 - Thought leader - Be making a significant contribution to the region in the field of academics, technology, entrepreneurship, medicine or life sciences. (e.g. Iranian-born geneticist Pardis Sabeti doing pioneering cancer research at the Broad Institute)

 - Material contributor - Be a low-wage worker employed in immigrant-dominated industries (agriculture, construction, manufacturing etc.)